 What is Korean Spicy Sausage Stew?

-This dish is also known as budae-jjigae, or Korean army stew.
-It is a fusion of Korean and American stew consisting of kimchi, gochujang (Korean red chilli pepper paste), ham, sausages, spam, and baked beans.
+The other name for this dish is budae-jjigae or Korean army stew.
+It is fusion Korean-American stew.
+It consists of kimchi, gochujang (Korean red chilli pepper paste), ham, sausages, spam, and baked beans.

-This dish was born and became popular all over Korea.
+Korean spicy sausage stew was born and becomes popular all over Korea.
 Korean refers to this dish as budae-jjigae due to its origin.
 Budae refers to military bases while jjigae means stew.
 Therefore, it is also famously known as the Korean army stew.

-The various combination of processed meat in a broth might make one hesitates to try it.
-Especially some who might not like the taste of spam.
-However, the spicy and savoury stew goes well with the salty, soft American spam.
-You will definitely regret it if you don’t try it!
+The various combination of processed meat in a broth might make someone hesitates to try it.
+Especially some people might not like spam.
+However, the spicy and savoury stew goes well with the salty soft American spam.
+You will regret it if you do not try it.

-This dish is typically like a hot pot.
-The broth in the thick porcelain bowl gently bubbles over the portable burner.
-The ingredients are usually cut to bite-sized pieces and can be added while eating.
+Korean spicy sausage stew is typically like a hot pot.
+The broth in the thick porcelain bowl is gently bubbling over the portable burner.
+The ingredients usually cut to bite-sized and can be added while eating.

-You will find that some Korean restaurants will provide extra broth while serving this dish.
-Thus, you can replenish the broth while eating, especially when cooking ramen in the stew as it requires a lot of liquid.
-This is when the extra broth by your side comes in handy.
+You will find that some Korean restaurants will provide an extra broth while serving this dish.
+Thus, you can replenish the broth while eating.
+Especially when cooking instant noodles in the stew, noodles required a lot of liquids.
+This is where that extra broth is handy.

 Once the noodles cook, make sure to eat it immediately while it is still chewy.
 Otherwise, the noodles might become too soggy.
 Other ingredients that can be added are cheese slices, baked beans, rice cakes, and mushrooms.
 Korean spicy sausage stew can be served in individual bowls with rice for a fulfilling meal.

-This dish is high in calories, and the sodium level can be quite high.
-The use of low sodium spam and sausages could reduce the amount of salt in the dish.
-Besides, it is also not advisable to drink the broth.
+This dish is high calorie and the sodium level can be quite high.
+The use of low sodium spam and sausages can reduce the amount of salt in the dish.
+Besides, it is not advisable to drink the broth.